 - collaborating with national and international organisations

-The first international Congress and Second General Meeting were held in London in 1953, where the first executive committee was elected.
+The first international congress and second General Meeting were held in London in 1953, where the first executive committee was elected.

 Over its first decade, membership increased to 16 organisations, even though WCPT had no regular income and depended on voluntary donations from its member organisations and occasional grants from other international bodies.
-By 1961, the Confederation had an annual per capita subscription, its own office in London and a Secretary General.
+By 1961, WCPT had an annual per capita subscription, its own office in London and a Secretary General.

 Over its history, WCPT has developed statements, including education curricula, to support the development of the profession.
 At the 1995 general meeting, a range of declarations of principle and position statements were adopted for the first time, providing member organisations with foundation policy guidance about practice, education and research.
 New policy documents have been adopted at every general meeting since then, including a description of physical therapy, standards of practice and guidelines for entry level professional physical therapy education.

 World Physical Therapy Day, established by WCPT in 1996, has grown in popularity and influence.
-Every year physical therapy organisations all around the world organise campaigns and events to celebrate and publicise the role of physical therapists.
+Every year physical therapy organisations around the world organise campaigns and events to celebrate and publicise the role of physical therapists.